 Featuring: Home Kit-Kat Milk.
 Design and photography by Yellow Brick Home.

-15. Mix Materials for a Sophisticated Design
+16. Mix Materials for a Sophisticated Design

 Incorporating a variety of materials is a simple yet sophisticated way to add interest to your backsplash, as seen in this contemporary kitchen featuring the Palermo Noir Stone Hex tile.
 The combination of slate and brass in the hexagon-shaped tile gives the space a dynamic sense of movement and rich visual texture.

-16. Make Your Backsplash Feel Boutique With Zellige Tile
+18. Make Your Backsplash Feel Boutique With Zellige Tile

 The authentic, craftsman appeal of handmade Zellige tile makes any space unique.
-Available in a variety of shapes, sizes and colors, every piece of this traditional Moroccan tile is crafted using ancient techniques that create natural variations from piece to piece.
+Available in a variety of shapes, sizes and colors–like this stunning Alabaster Pearl gloss mosaic tile–every one of these traditional Moroccan tiles is crafted using ancient techniques that create natural variations from piece to piece.

 A stylish kitchen backsplash featuring pinkish-grey handmade square mosaic tile.